NullDev/NullDev/README.md

 <a name="profile"></a>
 <p align="center"><img src="https://i.imgur.com/MZ9L7Ne.png" width="100%" height="auto"></p>

 Hey!
-I'm Chris aka NullDev aka Shadow.
+I'm Chris aka NullDev.
 I'm a 23 year old fullstack developer with focus on backend programming and artificial intelligence / machine learning who likes Math and Functional Programming a bit too much.
 I am also currently studying computer science at the university of technology in Austria and I'm a reserve military paramedic.

 - 🔭 I'm mostly working on fun projects.
 Currently: <a name="projects"></a>
    - [Shiro - An Operating System from Scratch](https://github.com/shiro-os)